-Operations include regular activities to provide services such as public health, safety and amenity, e.g sewage treatment quality testing, pump maintenance and telemetry.
+Operations include regular activities to provide services such as public health, safety and amenity, eg main cleaning, water quality testing, pump maintenance and telemetry.

 Routine maintenance is the regular on-going work that is necessary to keep assets operating, including instances where portions of the asset fail and need immediate repair to make the asset operational again.